storaged-project/blivet-gui/README.md

 #### OBS repository for Ubuntu and Debian

-Official packages for Debian (testing and unstable) and Ubuntu (19.04 and newer) are available in our [Open Build Service repository](https://software.opensuse.org/download.html?project=home:vtrefny&package=blivet-gui).
+Official packages for Debian and Ubuntu (19.04 and newer) are available in our [Open Build Service repository](https://software.opensuse.org/download.html?project=home:vtrefny&package=blivet-gui).

 This repository contains blivet-gui and its dependencies that are not available in the official Ubuntu/Debian repositories.
 We recommend adding the repository to your system, if you want to install the packages manually, you'll also need to install [blivet](https://software.opensuse.org/download.html?project=home:vtrefny&package=python3-blivet) and [pid](https://software.opensuse.org/download.html?project=home:vtrefny&package=python3-pid) from the same source.

 #### Copr repository for openSUSE, Mageia and OpenMandriva

 Packages for openSUSE Tumbleweed, Mageia (8 and newer) and OpenMandriva (Cooker and Rolling) are available in our [blivet-stable Copr repository](https://copr.fedorainfracloud.org/coprs/g/storage/blivet-stable/).
-This repository contains latest stable versions of both blivet-gui and blivet.
+This repository contains the latest stable versions of both blivet-gui and blivet.

 #### Manual